fugjoo/suedtirolmobilAI/README.md

 Edit the files to change the wording or add additional instructions.

+`parser_prompt.txt` now returns the date expression literally, for example "heute", "tomorrow" or "next sunday".
+The parser translates these phrases into a proper ISO timestamp when processing the response.

 ## Console chat
 Start a minimal interactive chat loop.
 Combine `--llm-parser` and `--llm-format` to use OpenAI for parsing and formatting.
 Add `--debug` to print the parsed query JSON.